Blockchain Technology Explained

 Proof of Work

-Proof of Work is a consensus protocol that aims to deter cyber attacks like distributed denial of service attack which can exhaust resources of a computer system with multiple fake requests.
+Proof of Work is a consensus protocol that aims to deter cyber attacks like distributed denial of service attacks, exhausting a computer system’s resources with multiple fake requests.

 The proof of work was introduced when Bitcoin came into existence.
-But this term was coined by Ari Juels and Markus Jakobsson in a document that was published in 1999.
+But this term was coined by Ari Juels and Markus Jakobsson in a published document in 1999.

 It is a way to define an expensive and cumbersome computer calculation called mining.
 Mining is performed to create a group of trustless transactions on a distributed ledger, blockchain.